-Job descriptions were reviewed and updated by the consultant, MWDOC staff and Human Resources.
-Employees were also provided an opportunity to review and discuss the job descriptions with the consultant during the review process.
+Job descriptions were reviewed and updated by the consultant as well as MWDOC staff and Human Resources.
+Employees were also provided an opportunity to review and discuss the job descriptions during the review process.

 Attached for your review is the presentation to be reviewed at the A&F Meeting and the proposed Pay Structure with recommended changes highlighted in yellow.